metabase/metabase/docs/permissions/data-sandboxes-draft.md

 That is, when it comes to SQL questions, people's collection permissions will override data sandboxing permissions.

-To people in a data sandbox from potentially viewing the original (non-sandboxed) Accounts via a SQL question:
+To prevent people in a data sandbox from viewing the original (non-sandboxed) Accounts via a SQL question:

 - Put any SQL questions using the Accounts table in a separate collection.
 - Set the [collection permissions](../permissions/collections.md) to **No access** for groups who should only see sandboxed versions of the Accounts table.